mkj-gram/rover-android/docs/android/installation-initialization.md

 }
 ```

-Then add the following to your application `build.gradle` file (not top level
+Then add the following to your application-level `build.gradle` file (not the
-`build.gradle`, but rather your app-level one) in the `dependencies` block.
+top level `build.gradle`, but rather your app-level one) in the `dependencies`
+block.

 ```groovy
 implementation project("io.rover:core:2.0.0")